vitaly-t/pg-promise/README.md

 };
 ```

-Version 7.5.2 made CTF symbols global, to let you configure objects independently of this library:
+As CTF symbols are global, you can also configure objects independently of this library:

 ```js
 const ctf = {